THE FREE OF BULLYING

 Based in Copenhagen and staffed by representatives from both founding organisations, the Competence Centre serves to:

 The Competence Centre is a network for sharing knowledge and experience, which is why your organisation must be a member to work with Free of Bullying.
-At present, our members include organisations in Greenland, The Faroe Islands, Estonia, Iceland and Romania.
+At present, our members include organisations in Greenland, The Faroe Islands, Estonia, Iceland, Romania and France.
 The Free of Bullying programme is being rolled out in childcare facilities, preschools and/or schools in each of these member countries on the initiative of at least one local organisation.
 It is an advantage if this organisation has a focus on child welfare and/or education

 In the words of Nicholas Sparks, “Nothing that’s worthwhile is ever easy.”